objecthub/swift-lispkit/README.md

 ## Overview

-_LispKit_ is a framework for building Lisp-based extension and scripting languages for macOS applications. _LispKit_ is fully written in the programming language [Swift](http://www.swift.org). _LispKit_ implements a core language based on the [R7RS (small) Scheme standard](http://www.r7rs.org).
+_LispKit_ is a framework for building Lisp-based extension and scripting languages for macOS and iOS applications. _LispKit_ is fully written in the programming language [Swift](http://www.swift.org). _LispKit_ implements a core language based on the [R7RS (small) Scheme standard](http://www.r7rs.org).
 It is extensible, allowing the inclusion of new native libraries written in Swift, of new libraries written